MOCHI-inc-JAPAN/algolia-tools/packages/algolia-tools-cli-generator/README.md

 ALGOLIA_ID: your algolia id
 ALGOLIA_ADMIN_KEY: your algolia admin key
-ALGOLIA_SEARCH_KEY: our algolia search key FIREBASE_SERVICE_ACCOUNT_PATH (Optional): path of firebase service account, if you don't specify it, cli surpress firebase batch.
-INDEX_NAMESPACE (Optional): prefix for algolia index, this is used to set different environments with one algolia account.
+ALGOLIA_SEARCH_KEY: our algolia search key INDEX_NAMESPACE (Optional): prefix for algolia index, this is used to set different environments with one algolia account.
 ```